 Killed in the crash were James Harlan and his son, Dylan Harlan.
 They were the only two aboard the single-engine Piper PA-28 Cherokee, which crashed after taking off from Camarillo Airport.

 “Their flight originated from Camarillo,” said Sgt.
 Eric Buschow, from the Ventura County Sheriff’s Department.
-“All we know is just prior to impact the plane was flying very low.
+“All we know is just prior to the impact the plane was flying very low.
 It landed in this horse arena behind us.”

 Dylan Harlan was a student at Calabasas High school and had made the AAA California Titans hockey team from Simi Valley.
-He was considered an elite level recruit and was also an avid surfer.
+He was considered an elite-level recruit and was also an avid surfer.

 Meanwhile, James was the owner of a Calabasas-based travel agency called Uncommon Adventures.
 He also wrote a book called “Drifting on a Headwind.”
 A family friend described James as being deeply devoted to his children, while a memorial from the California Golden Bears Youth Hockey Club said James was bursting with pride over his son’s accomplishments.

 Despite crashing into a private estate there were no injuries reported on the ground.
 Most of the debris reportedly landed in a horse arena, while part of the wing landed on an adjacent property.
 The plane caught fire after it crashed, but witnesses were able to put the fire out quickly.

 Was Pilot Error to Blame for Southern California Plane Crash?

 According to some witnesses, James was flying over the horse arena because his daughter was taking horseback riding lessons and James wanted to get her attention.
 However a statement from the Ventura County Sheriff’s Office said there was no one in the horse arena when the crash occurred, so what caused the plane to fly so low remains to be seen.
 Investigators are looking into whether the plane was in trouble before it hit the electrical line or if hitting the line caused the plane to crash.